PALOUSE HABITAT BOARD OF DIRECTORS

 Barb is a mother of 15 children and Grammy to 15 grandchildren.
 She joined the Board in October 2021.
 She lives in Latah County and has worked for 32 years in Whitman County in Child Welfare.
 She has firsthand seen the blessing of a Habitat home in a family’s life and the number of children they were able to serve due to having the home.
 She is excited to be a part of the board and learn all the aspects of Habitat for Humanity.
 Her dream one day would be to go to an International site and assist with a home.
 Her interest is in working with families that Habitat serves and supporting the board and all committees in any way possible.

 Nancy was raised in a small logging mill town on the Southern Oregon Coast.
 Her dad owned a logging company and her mom was very involved in their community.

 Over the years Nancy has owned and operated several businesses while keeping involved in the different communities she has lived in.
 Some of the civic & volunteer organizations she has been associated with: Rotary International, Lions Club, Junior Achievement, Special Olympics, City of Moscow Parks and Recreation Commission, HOPE Center, and several others over the years.
 She is married to Owen Tribble who retired from the USCG.
-They moved to Moscow in 2008 and she been selling real estate for RE/MAX Connections since 2009,
+They moved to Moscow in 2008 and she has been selling real estate for RE/MAX Connections since 2009.

 Nancy has worked on several Habitat builds and has served on the Board of Directors since May of 2019.